BeichenDingIntLaw/Stars/README.md

 # Stars
 I want to land on stars.
-#contact information
+# Contact information

-You can find me on the star.
+You can find me on Earth for the moment.

-#Funding source
+# Funding source

 Space exploration associate

-#My favorite stars
+# My favorite stars

 Three Body